costinistor/TaxReturnCalculator/README.md

 Simple descktop app made to help some of my friends with their taxes in UK

 # Technologies used
-Visual Studio with C# and SqLite for database
+Visual Studio with C# and SqLite for database.

 ![](https://github.com/costinistor/TaxReturnCalculator/blob/master/screen.png)